 A thought-provoking study of democratization, named to Foreign Policy's "What to Read in 2013."

-Highlights from the print magazine and Web-exclusive features, such as roundtables, letters from abroad, and author postscripts.
-Read Most Recent
+Highlights from the print magazine and web-exclusive features, including roundtables, letters from abroad, and author postscripts.

-Foreign policy perspectives tailored for the classroom, featuring academic modules and interactive issue guides.
-(Monthly) Read Most Recent
+Foreign policy perspectives tailored for the classroom, featuring teaching modules and interactive issue guides.

 Published by the Council on Foreign Relations since 1922

 Reuters Resources for Global Business Explore issues at the nexus of business and foreign policy featured on our corporate webpage and in our CEO Speaker series archive, and learn more about membership in the Corporate Program.

 Courtesy Kaveh Sardari Informing Policy on Capitol Hill Learn about how CFR connects with members of the U.S. Senate and House of Representatives on international and economic issues.